Cubitect/cubiomes-viewer/README.md

 ## Screenshots

-Screenshots were taken of Cubiomes-Viewer v4.0.
+Screenshots were taken of Cubiomes Viewer v4.0.

 ![seeds](etc/screenshot_seeds-fs8.png
 "Searching for a quad-hut near a stronghold with a good biome variety")